StephanThierry/nodejs4synologynas/README.md

     * You can now enter the URL: ```http://rest.thierry.com``` in your browser and acceess the HelloWorldServer running on port 3000.

 ### Next step
-Well, now you have a stable HelloWorld server, you can update and restart your server without killing your appliction - and an empty database service (that doesn't do anything).
-You can go on to all the great articles about how to program NodeJS services like this one: https://medium.com/@avanthikameenakshi/building-restful-api-with-nodejs-and-mysql-in-10-min-ff740043d4be
+Well, now you have a stable HelloWorld server running, you can update and restart your server without killing your appliction - and a MySQL database service with no databases (that doesn't do anything yet).
+You can go on to all the great articles about how to program NodeJS services like this one by Avanthika Meenakshi: https://medium.com/@avanthikameenakshi/building-restful-api-with-nodejs-and-mysql-in-10-min-ff740043d4be

 ### Are you new to NodeJS